tig-foundation/tig-monorepo/docs/guides/innovating.md

 # Getting Started with Innovating

+## Developer Environment

+TIG compiles all algorithms into WASM for sandboxing and for verifiable execution.

+TIG currently requires all algorithms to be written in [Rust](https://www.rust-lang.org/tools/install).

+We recommend developing using [Visual Studio Code](https://code.visualstudio.com/) with Rust plugins:
+* rust-analyzer
+* Even Better TOML
+* crates
+* CodeLLDB

 ## Setting up Private Fork

 Innovators will want to create a private fork so that they can test that their algorithm can be successfully compiled into WASM by the CI.